Ziggote/SonarrParsarr/README.md

 This will also trigger a new search for the same eppisode.

-Dont forget to add your Sonarr API key to the .py file
+Dont forget to add your Sonarr API key.